Apply for graduation to receive your degree or certificate.

 The commencement ceremony is your time to celebrate your accomplishment!
 You’ll wear a cap and gown, walk alongside your classmates, accept your degree or certificate, and move the tassel on your cap from right to left.

 - Commencement happens every May and includes students that are graduating during the current spring semester, or who have graduated during the previous summer or fall semesters.

-- Watch your student email account for commencement ceremony information around the first week of April.
-We send information to all students who have submitted a graduation application (only sent during the spring semester for all graduating students).
+- Watch your FRCC student email account for commencement ceremony information around the first week of April.
+We send information to all students who have submitted a graduation application in summer, fall and spring.